tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_find_open_source_project.md

 So yeah, as a technical writer, you may not be fixing bugs in the code or developing new features, but your documentation role is still highly needed and valued.
 You are a rare bird in the forest here.

 I know the value of the doc role intimately from my own experience in contributing to open source doc projects.
-At one point, before focusing my energy on this API doc course, I contributed a number of tutorials in the [Jekyll docs](https://jekyllrb.com/docs/home/).
-I added instructions that included a lot of new content, and even added a [Tutorials section](https://jekyllrb.com/tutorials/home/).
+At one point, before focusing my energy on this API doc course, I contributed several tutorials to the [Jekyll docs](https://jekyllrb.com/docs/home/).
+I added instructions that included a lot of new content and even added a [Tutorials section](https://jekyllrb.com/tutorials/home/).

 I thought other developers would continue creating new tutorials in a steady stream, but they didn't.
 Developers tend to add little snippets of documentation to pages &mdash; a sentence here, a paragraph there, an update here, a correction there.
 You will rarely find someone who writes a substantial new article or tutorial from scratch.
-When there's a new release, there often aren't release notes &mdash; there are simply links to (cryptic) GitHub issue logs.
+When there's a new release, there often aren't release notes &mdash; there are merely links to (cryptic) GitHub issue logs.

 As such, you should feel confident about the value you can bring to an open-source project.
 You're creating much-needed documentation for the project.